marrow/web.dispatch.object/README.rst

 You can now call the dispatcher and iterate the dispatch events::

-    for segment, handler, endpoint in dispatch(None, some_object, path): print(segment, handler, endpoint)  # Do something with this information.
+    for segment, handler, endpoint, *meta in dispatch(None, some_object, path): print(segment, handler, endpoint)  # Do something with this information.

 The initial ``None`` value there represents the "context" to pass along to initializers of classes encountered during